European Banking Federation

 28 Apr 2025 · Exchange of views on the Savings and Investments Union package and other topics

-Meeting with Nicolo Brignoli (Cabinet of Commissioner Valdis Dombrovskis) and
+Meeting with Nicolo Brignoli (Cabinet of Commissioner Valdis Dombrovskis) and Insurance Europe and

 22 Apr 2025 · FIDA